KamarajuKusumanchi/soofaloofa.github.io/content/posts/2014-07-22-generating-a-c-sharp-client.md

 ```

 The root discovery document will have an `items` member listing the available
-APIs and a `discoveryLink` within each API.
-The `discoveryLink` provides the
+APIs and a `discoveryLink` for each API.
+The `discoveryLink` provides the schema
-schema for your API.
-We can download this schema and use it as input to the
+for the API.
+We can download this schema and use it as input to the client
-client generator.
+generator.

 ```bash
 http --download https://example.appspot.com/_ah/api/discovery/v1/apis/example/v1/rest